AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/database-view/README.md

 ### Database
 A database is a collection of rows and columns, as shown in the picture below.
 It allows for the creation of more rows and columns.
 Each row contains a list of cells and each cell corresponds to a specific column.
 The number of cells is equal to the number of columns in a row.
-Each column, aka the `Field`, contains the configuration of how to format the cell.
+Each column, aka a `Field`, contains the configuration of how to format the cell.

 ![database.png](assets/database.png)